 “Ever tried.
 Ever failed.
 No matter.
 Try Again.
 Fail again.
 Fail better.” — Samuel Beckett

-Despite the bleak weather forecast, Kendra and Ted Eliason joined Erick Barros, Zack Slade and me for a few days in the Red River Gorge.
-It had been raining buckets days before, but amazingly enough, the weather cleared up and offered us a couple of blue bird sky days.
+Despite the bleak weather forecast, the Eliasons joined Erick Barros, Zack Slade and me for a few days in the Red River Gorge.
+It had been raining buckets days before, but amazingly enough, the weather cleared up and offered us a couple of bluebird sky days.

 And what’s not to love?
 Classic pockets on ferociously overhung walls that test your tenacity while fighting the inevitable pump and ridiculously aesthetic lines that make your jaw drop.
 Every visit, I continue to meet travelers from climbing meccas out west because the rock climbing is just world renowned (and there is just something so GOOD about east coast cragging.)

-This was a good trip for Ted because a couple of months ago, he had taken a fall on the Rigid Designator in Vail.
+For Ted, it was a good trip because a couple of months ago, he had taken a fall on the Rigid Designator in Vail.
 I think that, like most falls, it can spook us and mess with our mental game, but there is something extra spooky about falling on ice.
 After hearing Ted’s story, it made me dig a little deeper and question why falling is scary.
-The physical consequences of a bad fall are more than enough to cause fear.
-I started questioning the psychology behind that fear and why it’s my own number one enemy these days.
+The physical consequences of a bad fall are more than enough to cause fear, and I wondered why it had suddenly become my number one enemy these days.

 As climbers, we all deal with that uncertainty, and as much as I try not to let those feelings dictate what I do, I keep finding myself in the same scenario, feet wavering, fingers shaking, and that quiver of doubt shooting through my heart and head, causing me to yell “Take!” below to my belayer.